Cairo Travel Guide: 15 Top Things to do in Cairo, Egypt🇪🇬

 Disclaimer: Beware for pickpockets, they can have a scarf that they use to cover your bags which will then give them the chance to steal something, the area will be crowded so you should pay good attention to your belongings.

-3. Mosque of Ibn Tulun
+3. Mosque Of Ibn Tulun

 Mosque of Ibn Tulun is one of the oldest mosques in Egypt and it is the largest mosque in Egypt in terms of land area.
 Natural light is able to travel through as it is built around and open square courtyard.
 The Mosque of Ibn Tulun is located in a non-touristy neighbourhood.